Microsoft Says Russian Operation Targeted U.S. Conservative Groups As Midterms Loom

 "We are not yet seeing the kind of electoral interference in specific states and voter databases that we experienced in 2016," Director of National Intelligence Dan Coats said last month.
 "However, we fully realize that we are just one click of the keyboard away from a similar situation repeating itself."

-As for Microsoft, that means developing new initiatives and new partnerships to prevent the kinds of attacks seen in 2016 from resurfacing.
+As for Microsoft, it announced that means developing new initiatives and new partnerships to prevent the kinds of attacks seen in 2016 from resurfacing.
 The company used its blog post announcing last week's court-ordered maneuver to introduce a new program called AccountGuard, which it says will provide "cybersecurity protection at no extra cost to all candidates and campaign offices at the federal, state and local level, as well as think tanks and political organizations we now believe are under attack."

-"In the face of this continuing activity, we must work on the assumption that these attacks will broaden further," Microsoft says.
-"An effective response will require even more work to bring people and expertise together from across governments, political parties, campaigns and the tech sector."
+Smith says Russian cyberattacks in 2016 "have been even broader than we first thought.
+That's across the tech sector, that's across this country."

+"And if you're going to stand up successfully and defend a democracy against these kinds of foreign attacks, we need to bring people together.
+And we can only bring people together if everyone is in the know about what's going on."